Ali-Mikael/Application-hacking/h5-DynamicAnalysis.md

 I still wanted to check something out, and `ghidra` confirmed my doubts
 - If the value is **even**, 3 is added
 - If the value is **odd**, 7 is subtracted
-- And by value I mean the `index` of the char array!
+- And by value I mean the `index` of the char array.

 Here we can see it in "plaintext"
 - <img width="505" height="518" alt="2026-02-22-02:37:35" src="https://github.com/user-attachments/assets/43de147c-fefc-44fd-abf9-5e69cf18e639" />